 Step 1 – Download WordPress installation files

 Firstly, download the latest version of WordPress.
 WordPress installation files are compressed in the .zip archive.
 Extract the archive to any folder on your computer.
-You’ll end up with a folder named wordpress.
+You’ll end up with a folder named WordPress.
 This folder contains WordPress installation files.

 Step 2- Use FTP client to upload WordPress installation Files

-Secondly, you need to upload the extracted WordPress files to a hosting account.
+Secondly, upload the extracted WordPress files to a hosting account.
 There are quite a few ways to do this, but the most convenient way is by using FTP.
 At Hostinger, FTP details can be found in FTP Access section.
 If you need help with connecting to FTP, see this tutorial.

 Open wordpress folder in your FTP client and upload all files from it to the hosting account.